HewlettPackard/oneview-ansible/oneview-ansible.md

 ## oneview_ethernet_network_associated_profile_facts
-Retrieve facts about the profiles which are using an Ethernet network.
+Retrieve the facts about the profiles which are using an Ethernet network.

 #### Synopsis
- Retrieve facts about the profiles which are using an Ethernet network.
+ Retrieve the facts about the profiles which are using an Ethernet network.

 #### Requirements (on the host that executes the module)
   * python >= 2.7.9